Civil

 For FY2012, President Obama requested $18.7 billion for NASA, the same as the amount appropriated for FY2010 and slightly more than what it received for FY2011.
 Congress appropriated $17.8 billion, although an across-the-board rescission reduced that by $30 million for a final total of $17.77 billion, about $1 billion less than the request.
 See our fact sheet on NASA’s FY2012 budget request for more details.

 The debate over the FY2012 NASA budget request mirrored the debate from FY2011.
 The Obama Administration and Congress remained at odds over the future of the human space flight program.
 The bipartisan leadership of the Senate Commerce, Science and Transportation Committee and its Science and Space Subcommittee was particularly strong in criticizing the Obama Administration’s FY2012 NASA budget request because they believed it contravened the compromise reached in the 2010 NASA Authorization Act (P.L.
 111-267).
-They insisted that the law made it clear that the priority was for NASA to develop a SLS and the Multi-Purpose Crew Vehicle (MPCV/Orion), while also permitting NASA to financially assist commercial companies develop commercial crew space systems.
-The FY2012 budget request, however, asked for more money than was authorized for commercial crew and less money than was authorized for the SLS and MPCV/Orion.
+They insisted that the law made it clear that the priority was for NASA to develop SLS and the Multi-Purpose Crew Vehicle (MPCV/Orion), while also permitting NASA to financially assist commercial companies develop commercial crew space systems.
+The FY2012 budget request, however, asked for more money than was authorized for commercial crew and less money than was authorized for SLS and MPCV/Orion.

 The SLS was a particularly sore point between the Administration and Congress.
 The Senate Commerce committee went so far as to issue a subpoena to force NASA to provide documentation about its efforts regarding the SLS because they felt the Administration was dragging its feet.
 NASA was directed in the 2010 NASA Authorization Act to submit a report to Congress by January 2011 on the SLS and MPCV/Orion, but the agency submitted what it called an interim report and continually delayed release of the final version.
 The issue came to a head in September 2011 following a story in the Wall Street Journal that asserted the White House Office of Management and Budget (OMB) was having “sticker shock” over the price of the system.
 Senators Kay Bailey Hutchison (R-TX) and Bill Nelson (D-FL) — the architects of the 2010 NASA Authorization Act — demanded a meeting with the OMB director, Jacob Lew, and NASA Administrator Charlie Bolden.
 The SLS design was publicly released the next day, September 14, in a hastily-called press conference in the Senate.

-NASA’s FY2013 BUDGET and The Sequester
+OBAMA ADMINISTRATION: NASA’s FY2013 Budget and The Sequester

 For FY2013, President Obama requested $17.711 billion for NASA, slightly less than the $17.770 billion the agency received for FY2012.
 The final amount and how it was allocated among NASA’s programs was not finalized until August 2013, 10 months into the fiscal year, because NASA’s budget, like most of the rest of the government, was subject to two rescissions and a sequester that made the final amounts much lower (about 7 percent in total) than they appeared in the report accompanying the appropriations bill.
 According to NASA’s FY2013 operating plan, the final total was $16.865 billion, another approximately $1 billion cut from the request.
-See our fact sheet on NASA’d FY2013 budget request for more information.
+See our fact sheet on NASA’s FY2013 budget request for more information.

 The sequester was pursuant to the 2011 Budget Control Act (BCA) that set limits on how much money Congress could spend for all discretionary programs (defense and non-defense).
 If Congress exceeded that amount, across-the-board cuts would automatically go into effect for every program, regardless of merit.
 The effects of the sequester on NASA and all the other departments and agencies convinced Congress and the Obama Administration to relax the limits for the rest of Obama’s term and into the Trump Administration, so FY2013 was the only year it was implemented.